Takshshah-16/Annual-Sales-Report/README.md

 ## Instructions to Use the Dashboard
 1. Open the Excel file: **`Taksh Project 1.xlsx`**.
-2. Go to the dahboard sheet and use the slicers to filter data based on:
+2. Go to the dashboard sheet and use the slicers to filter data based on:
    - Month
    - Sales Channel
    - Product Category